 This five-year urban laboratory investigation will measure the power of greenery as a public health strategy in Louisville neighborhoods.

 This page was updated on Sept.
 17, 2020.

 In the fall of 2017, The Nature Conservancy and partners launched the Green Heart Project to examine the link between neighborhood greenery and holistic human health.
-This five-year, collaborative effort, led by the University of Louisville Envirome Institute, Hyphae Design Laboratory, and TNC will inform new, cutting-edge municipal decision-making processes that connect nature with health and well-being.
+This five-year, collaborative effort, led by the University of Louisville Envirome Institute, Hyphae Design Laboratory, and TNC could inform new, cutting-edge municipal decision-making processes that connect nature with health and well-being.

 Aruni Bhatnagar, Ph.D., a professor and researcher with the University of Louisville School of Medicine, worked for more than two years to develop the idea and build a team around the study.

 “No one knows whether and to what extent neighborhood greenery affects human health and why,” Bhatnagar said.
 “This work will tell us exactly how to design a neighborhood that supports human health, one that might provide protection from everything from asthma to heart disease to dementia.”

 Launched with an initial $5 million grant from the Owsley Brown II Family Foundation, the Green Heart Project received additional support—just one year into the study—from the National Institute of Environmental Health Sciences for the human health assessments, and from The Nature Conservancy for initial air quality monitoring.